 The investments you make today are steps towards your future financial goals.
-Whether you invest in shares, bonds, convertible notes, units or any other financial product, you make an investment hoping that your investments will grow and help you reach your financial goals.
-It is important to know that all investments carry risks and it is risk that provides the opportunity for money to grow.
+Whether you invest in shares, bonds, convertible notes, units or another financial product, you make an investment hoping that your investments will grow and help you reach your financial goals.
+It is important to know that all investments carry risk and it is risk that provides the opportunity for money to grow.

-Understanding your basic rights and responsibilities as an investor will help you to manage risk in the best possible way.
+Your basic rights and responsibilities as an investor helps you to manage risk in the best possible way.

-As an investor, you have the Right to:
+As an investor, you have the right to:

-1. Responsible Advice
+I. Responsible Advice

-If you approach an Investment Advisor for advice, you have the right to receive advice consistent with your financial situation, risk tolerance and investment objectives.
-Your Advisor also has the responsibility of providing you information about a range of products available for you to invest in.
-If your Advisor has a conflict of interest, such as a sales commission, or ownership of an investment that could affect his/her advice to you, you have a right to know of any possible conflict and decide whether you want to accept the advice or look for independent advice.
+If you approach an Investment Adviser for advice, you have the right to receive advice consistent with your financial situation, risk tolerance and investment objectives.
+Your Adviser also has the responsibility of providing you information about a range of products available for you to invest in.
+If your Adviser has a conflict of interest, such as a sales commission or ownership of an investment that could affect his or her advice to you, you have a right to know of any possible conflict and decide whether you want to accept the advice or look for independent advice;

-2. Complete and Accurate Information

-Before you make any investment, you have the right to seek and obtain information about the investment, including disclosure of risks, benefits, information about the company, complaints process, associated costs and fees and all other material facts about the investment.
+2. Complete and Accurate Information Before you make any investment, you have the right to seek and obtain information about the investment, including disclosure of risks, benefits, information about the company, complaints process, associated costs and fees, and all other material facts about the investment: